DuckTalk/Backend/doc/API.md

 #### POST

-Creates a new group and adds the user sending the request as an admin.
+Create a new group and add the user sending the request as an admin.

 Client:

-- "type": "group" (Defines what is requested)
-- "auth": (A dictionary containing authentification data)
-    - "type": "token" (The type of authentification)
-    - "token": "" (The token that was received before)
 - "data": (A dictionary containing the request data)
     - "groupname": "TestGroup" (The name of the new group)
     - "description": "This is another test group" (The description of the new group, can be empty)
+    - "user_id": 52 (The id of the user creatign the group)

 Returns: